fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

 [Figure 17-15]
 a GAN is composed of two neural networks:

-Generator

-:   Takes a random distribution as input (typically Gaussian) and
+Generator: Takes a random distribution as input (typically Gaussian) and
     outputs some data---typically, an image.
 You can think of the random inputs as the latent representations (i.e., codings) of the image to be generated.
 So, as you can see, the generator offers the same